This brochure describes the flood

 The table below summarises the flood history of the Proserpine River catchment - it contains the flood gauge heights of the more significant recent floods.

-No significant floods have been recorded since the Peter Faust Dam (Headwater) and Proserpine stations were installed in 1990.
+No significant floods (above minor) have been recorded since the Peter Faust Dam (Headwater) and Proserpine stations were installed in 1990.

 Historical flood heights for all river stations in the Proserpine River catchment Floodwarning network, as shown on the map, are available from the Bureau of Meteorology upon request.